 Throughout the semester, there will be two separate activities (30 points each).
-See documents in Blackboard in the "Activities" folder.
+Documents in Blackboard under the "Activities" folder describe these in greater detail.
 Completed activities should be submitted through Blackboard as attachments by the due date.
-Failure to complete the activities by the deadline without a university-appropriate excuse will result in loss of points (3 points off per day late).
+Failure to complete the activities by the deadline without a university-appropriate excuse will result in loss of points (5 points off per day late).

-Activity 1: Family Health History Project (2/23 by 5pm)
+Activity 1: Family Health History Project (2/28 by 5pm)

 The goal of this project is for you to determine any trends in the types of illnesses that run in your family, what types of risk factors are associated with these illnesses, and what types of health behaviors may be able to reduce your risks.

-Activity 2: Tiny Habits (due 4/27 by 5pm)
+Activity 2: Tiny Habits (due 5/1 by 5pm)

-The goal of this project is to provide insights into the process of health behavior change.
+The goal of this project is to provide insights into the process of behavior change.